thomasltf628/saveTheQueen/README.md

 6. Activate the virtual environment

-7. Install the required library in the virtual environment by running pip install requirements.txt
+7. Install the required library in the virtual environment by running pip install requirements.txt using "pip install -r requirements.txt"

 8. Change directory to (directory of your repository)/Capstone_project/backend, run python manage.py runserver